JRC1995/Wide-Residual-Network/README.md

 1) Due to various circustantial issues, I could train the model for relative few iterations (approximately 100 epochs only)
 2) Performance might be better on wider and deeper WRNs
-3) I implemented very light augmentations. (only horizontal flips)
+3) I implemented very light augmentations (only horizontal flips).
+Cropping with mirror padding may be worth a try.
 4) For preprocessing I only used global contrast normalization without ZCA whitening.
 I didn't use meanstd either.
 Different preprocessing steps may produce noticeably different results.
-5) No L2 regularization
+5) No L2 regularization.
+There seems to be some overfitting.
 6) Certain hyperparameters may need to be further optimized.

 # File Descriptions: